Counting vertices of integral polytopes defined by facets: Network matrices

 \begin{proposition} There is an FPRAS for the following problem: Given a network matrix~$A$, together with a promise that $P=\{x:\bfz\leq Ax\leq\bfo\}$ is a 0/1 polytope, return the number of vertices of~$P$. \end{proposition}

+As before, in light of Lemma~\ref{lem:preserve} we may discharge the promise by adding extra constraints $\bfz\leq x\leq\bfo$ to the system $Ax\leq b$.

-\begin{proof} Applying the above translation yields a network in which each arc has capacity~1.
-In this special case, Jerrum, Sinclair and Vigoda~\cite[Cor.~8.2]{JSV} show that the number of integral flows can be obtained by reduction to counting perfect matchings, for which there is an FPRAS. \end{proof}
+\begin{proof}[Proof of Proposition~\ref{prop:network}] Observe that applying the above construction yields a network in which each arc has capacity~1.
+In the case of arcs in $\overleftarrow{E}$, this is by construction.
+Arcs in $T$ have lower bound 0 arising from the inequality $Ax\geq\bfz$, and upper bound 1 from the inequality $Ax\leq\bfo$.
+In directed graphs where all arcs have capacity~1, Jerrum, Sinclair and Vigoda~\cite[Cor.~8.2]{JSV} show that the number of integral flows can be obtained by reduction to counting perfect matchings in a bipartite graph, for which there is an FPRAS.
+Note that since $P$ is a 0/1 polytope, all 0/1 points in~$P$ are actually vertices of~$P$. \end{proof}

 There seems to be no strong reason to doubt that counting flows in networks with more general bounds admits an FPRAS{}.
 However, it appears that this extension of the known FPRAS for counting perfect matchings would require new ideas.
 Note that using network matrices we can encode problems such as $b$-matchings and $b$-edge covers in bipartite graphs.
 A \emph{$b$-matching} (respectively, \emph{$b$-edge cover}) of a graph is an edge subset that covers each vertex at most (respectively, at least) $b$~times.
 For these problems, we have efficient approximation algorithms for some~$b$ but not in general: see Huang, Lu and Zhang~\cite{winding}.